nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

  22203 ?
 Ssl    0:00 /usr/bin/redis-server 127.0.0.1:6379

-Restart your Web server, add the appropriate entries to your ``config.php``, and refresh your ownCloud admin page.
+Restart your Web server, add the appropriate entries to your ``config.php``, and refresh your Nextcloud admin page.
 This example ``config.php`` configuration uses Redis for the local server cache::

   'memcache.local' => '\OC\Memcache\Redis',